amoncaldas/WPP/README.md

 - wp-content folder mapped to an external folder
 - Customization and updates via update.sh and wp-cli
 - Mapped /dev url to run /var/www/webapp/index.html
-- Decoupled front-end dashboard with VueJS
+- Decoupled front-end dashboard with Vuejs
-- Auto update WordPress URL
-- Auto update theme post meta absolute urls to match docker-compose SITE_URL
 - Auto fix wordpress url to mach the one defined in the docker-compose yml file
 - Continues integration with GitLab to deploy branches staging and master
 - Auto update state via wp-cli